Academic Vice President and Dean of the Faculty, Goode Professor of Appalachian Studies, Professor of History

 He has authored, edited, or co-edited four books.
 He is the author of Southern Migrants, Northern Exiles, published by the University of Illinois Press, which examines the migration of millions of white southerners to the Midwest during the twentieth century.
 The book was inspired by his paternal grandparents, who reluctantly left Tennessee in the 1940s, going first to Akron, Ohio, and ultimately settling in Mishawaka, Indiana, where they found jobs and the economic opportunity that had eluded them in the South.

 He is the editor of and a contributor to The Hayloft Gang: The Story of the National Barn Dance (Illinois, 2008), an important radio program from Chicago that was instrumental in the development of country music.
 The book is a companion volume to a PBS documentary of the same name.
-He is published widely in the area of Appalachian studies and international education.
 He is the co-editor, with Deandra Little and Peter Felten, of Looking and Learning: Visual Literacy across the Disciplines, a volume of New Directions in Teaching and Learning from Jossey-Bass, published in 2015.
 He also is the co-editor, with Phillip J. Obermiller and Shaunna L. Scott, of Studying Appalachian Studies: Making the Path by Walking, also published in 2015 by the University of Illinois Press.
 Southern Spaces has done a feature on the new book.

 Having visited more than 45 countries, he enjoys taking students on international study trips, including destinations such as Cuba, China, and countries in Africa.
 In 2005, the East Tennessee Historical Society awarded him its Teaching Excellence Award.
 In 2014, he received the MOSAIIC (Multicultural Opportunities, Strategies, and Institutional Inclusiveness Conference) Award from the Central Kentucky Diversity Consortium.